argos-ci/argos/README.md

 [![Build Status](https://travis-ci.org/argos-ci/argos.svg?branch=master)](https://travis-ci.org/argos-ci/argos)

 **Forget about regressions**:
-Argos will warn you if any visual regressions is about to be introduced, so they those don't end-up in production.
+Argos will warn you if any visual regressions are about to be introduced, so they those don't end-up in production.
 We are giving developers high confidence in doing changes so they can quickly iterate.
 You can review visual changes in one click as part of your code review process.